 I’ve claimed for years that I’m a chicken marshmallow.
 I don’t enjoy horror movies or books, but my hubby has been gradually exposing me to more scary things each year.
 He took me to Halloween Horror Nights at Universal Studios in Florida a while ago and I managed to...

-Evidently Sci-fi September is a thing.
-At least it is on Instagram.
-That's why I decided to share some of my favorite books in this genre.
-The Lunar Chronicles are even better because they are sci-fi, fantasy, and fairy tale retellings, all my favorite genres...
+Sci-fi September is a thing or at least it is on Instagram.
+Here are some sci-fi books you can read to celebrate the month.
+The Lunar Chronicles are even better because they are sci-fi, fantasy, and fairy tale retellings, a magical combination.
+There is a debate...

-What I thought was going to be a standalone retelling of Gaston turned into a trilogy of villains’ tales alongside unlikely romances.
-I've always loved the hero and wasn’t fond of villains or morally gray characters that readers of young adult fantasy books swoon...
+Want to read a fairy tale book with a twist?
+Try Bellarose and the Beast.
+It was supposed to be a standalone retelling of a Gaston retelling, but it turned into a trilogy of villains’ tales alongside unlikely romances.
+I've always loved the hero and wasn’t fond of...